himewel/cartolafc/README.md

 <img alt="Players dashboard" src="./docs/dashboard-atletas.png"/>
 </p>

 Also, DataHub is configured to gather metadata from Superset, Hive and Airflow.
-The following images represent the metadata extracted from Airflow and the data catalog built from the Hive tables:
+The following images present the metadata extracted from Airflow and the data catalog built from Hive schemas:

 <p align="center">
 <img alt="Airflow metadata" src="./docs/task-catalog.png"/>